machine learning +

 Selective retry graph compiled

-The pattern: a primary node tries the preferred approach.
-If it fails, a conditional edge routes to a fallback node that uses a simpler or cached approach.
-Both paths converge at the same downstream point.
+The pattern is simple.
+A primary node tries the preferred approach.
+If it fails, a conditional edge sends the graph to a fallback node that uses a simpler or cached method.
+Both paths meet at the same point downstream.

 class FallbackState(TypedDict):